htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-       will cause failure when more than one DAG is run at the same time on a given submit machine.
+       will cause failure when more than one DAG is run at the same time on a given access point.

 :macro-def:`DAGMAN_LOG_ON_NFS_IS_ERROR`
     A boolean value that controls whether *condor_dagman* prohibits a